Go-to-Market & Growth

 The Analytics Stack

-PostHog is the recommended choice for developer-built SaaS: it is open-source, covers both website and product analytics, and has generous free tier.
+PostHog is recommended for developer-built SaaS: open-source, covers website and product analytics, generous free tier.

 The Pirate Metrics (AARRR)

-Acquisition — How do users find you?
-Organic search, social, referral, paid.
+• Acquisition — How do users find you?

-Activation — Do they have a good first experience?
-Do they complete the core action?
+• Activation — Do they have a good first experience?
+Complete the core action?

-Revenue — Do they pay?
-What's the free-to-paid conversion rate?
+• Revenue — Do they pay?
+Free-to-paid conversion rate?

 Track each stage and find the biggest drop-off.
 That is where to focus.